Skip to content

 • replace (bool, default: False ) –

-replace the old path name if the new one exists.
+replace the old path_name if the new one exists.
 Defaults to False.

 remove_files(files: list[str]) -> None